soispoke/EIPs/EIPS/eip-FOCIL.md

 A set of validators is selected from the beacon committee to become IL committee members for `slot N`.

-- **`Slot N`, `t=6`**: The IL committee of `slot N+1` releases local ILs, knowing the contents of `block N`.
+- **`Slot N`, `t=6`**: The IL committee of `slot N` releases local ILs, knowing the contents of `block N`.
 Local ILs are sets of full transactions pending in the public mempool.
-- **`Slot N`, `t=9`**: Local IL freeze deadline, after which all attesters of `slot N+1` lock their view of the observed local ILs.
-The `slot N+1` proposer broadcasts a signed IL aggregate constructed by deduplicating and taking the union of transactions from collected local ILs.
-Every IL aggregate (`from_address`, `gas_limit`) is associated with a `bitlist` field indicating which IL committee member included a given transaction.
+- **`Slot N`, `t=9`**: Local IL freeze deadline, after which the proposer and all attesters of `slot N+1` lock their view of the observed local ILs.
-- **`Slot N+1`, `t=0`**: The block producer of `slot N+1` releases its `block B`, which contains both the payload and the IL aggregate.
+- **`Slot N+1`, `t=0`**: The block producer of `slot N+1` releases its `block B`, which contains the payload that should satisfy the IL requirement.
 - **`Slot N+1`, `t=4`**: The attesters of `slot N+1` vote on `block B`. `Block B` is considered valid if:
-  - The IL aggregate included in `block B` corresponds to the attesters' local view of available local ILs and is the same IL aggregate broadcast during `slot N`
+  - The IL aggregate derived from `block B` corresponds to the attesters' local view of available local ILs.
-  - The IL aggregate entries are satisfied by payload transactions
+  - The derived IL aggregate entries are satisfied by payload transactions.

 ## Rationale

 #### Core properties:
 - Committee-based: FOCIL relies on a committee of multiple validators, rather than a single proposer, to construct and broadcast inclusion lists.
 This approach imposes stricter constraints on creating the aggregate list and significantly reduces the surface for bribing and extortion attacks.
 For instance, instead of bribing a single party to exclude a particular transaction from the IL, attackers would instead need to bribe the entire IL committee, substantially increasing the cost of such attacks.
-- Fork-choice enforced: By including the IL aggregate in `block B`, satisfying its entries by including the corresponding transactions in the payload becomes a new block validity condition enforced by all attesters.
+- Fork-choice enforced: By taking the IL aggregate derived from `block B` into consideration, satisfying its entries by including the corresponding transactions specified by ILs in the payload becomes a new block validity condition enforced by all attesters.
 This allows reliance on a large set of participants to check the IL and block validity and addresses concerns around IL equivocation in EIP-7547.
-In FOCIL, an IL equivocation would result in a block equivocation, which is a known, slashable offense from the protocol's perspective.
+In FOCIL, ...
 - Same-slot: By having FOCIL run in parallel with block building during `slot N−1`, we can impose constraints on `block B` by including transactions submitted during the same slot in local ILs.
 This property implies that a transaction in the IL aggregate can’t be invalidated because of a transaction in the previous block, which represents a strict improvement over forward IL designs like EIP-7547.
 Same-slot censorship resistance might also prove particularly useful for time-sensitive transactions that might be censored for MEV reasons.
 - Conditional and anywhere-in-block: Transactions satisfying entries in the IL aggregate share blockspace with the payload can only be included if the block isn’t full (i.e., has reached the gas limit) and can be ordered arbitrarily by the block producer.
 These choices were made to reduce the risk of sophisticated block producers using side channels to circumvent an overly rigid mechanism, imposing a specific order, or strictly limiting the size of the IL.

 #### Main FOCIL Functions:
 - `Agg`: This function takes a set of local ILs as input and produces an IL aggregate as output.
 The IL aggregate is a set of entries (`from_address`, `gas_limit`, `bitlist`).
 The _i_th value in the `bitlist` indicates whether the corresponding entry  (`from_address`, `gas_limit`) was included in the local IL of the _i_th committee member.
 This function also removes any local ILs invalidated by others and outputs the union of the remaining entries, each with its respective bitlist.
-- `Eval`: `Slot N` attesters assess the quality of the IL aggregate included in `block B` by using the `Eval` function.
-This function takes as input the set of local ILs observed before the freeze deadline by the attester and a list of local ILs used by the block producer to produce the IL aggregate.
-It outputs whether the IL aggregate was constructed correctly.
-First, it checks whether the aggregate IL was constructed using almost all of the local ILs according to the attester's view, allowing for the exclusion of at most a fixed amount, denoted by Δ. Then, it checks whether the  IL aggregate was constructed using the list of local ILs used by the block producer and the `Agg` function.
+- `Eval`: `Slot N` attesters assess the quality of the IL aggregate derived from `block B` by using the `Eval` function.
+This function takes as input the local IL aggregate, output from the `Agg` function using the set of local ILs observed by the attester before the freeze deadline, and the derived IL aggregate.
+It outputs whether the IL aggregate of `block B` was constructed correctly.
+It checks whether the aggregate IL was constructed using almost all of the local ILs according to the attester's view, allowing for the exclusion of at most a fixed amount, denoted by Δ.
 - `Valid`: This function  takes the execution payload and the corresponding IL aggregate as inputs, and encodes whether the IL aggregate conforms to core IL properties defined in the above section (e.g., conditional, anywhere-in-block, etc..).

 ## Backwards Compatibility